 The beergarden. is another popular outdoor gathering place for beer drinkers.
 An enclosed courtyard offers tenting, multiple food trucks and often live music.
 While they don't brew their own beer, they have an extensive variety of local, regional and other craft beers on tap.

-This former warehouse space in West Eugene is surrounded by asphalt, but as soon as you step through the gate you'll find yourself on Viking Braggot's super relaxed patio.
-Enjoy delicious honey-infused braggots to quench your thirst and Scandinavian-inspired treats to fill you up.
+This former warehouse space in West Eugene is surrounded by asphalt, but as soon as you step through the gate you'll find yourself on Viking Brewing Company's super relaxed patio.
+Enjoy delicious honey-infused braggots to quench your thirst.
 Frequent live music, trivia, and other events make this location an unexpected secret amongst the nearby warehouses.

 You can also visit their Southtowne pub location with its own patio seating and an expanded food menu.
 Marvel at the intricate wooden carvings around the bar that will really make you feel like you're in a real Viking village.
 Skol!